 Admission to this program is a committee decision and not determined by any one criterion or quantitative measure of achievement.
 Meeting minimum criteria doesn’t guarantee admission.

-This degree program requires a minimum of 90 semester hours beyond the bachelor’s degree that includes:
+This degree program requires a minimum of 72 credit hours beyond the bachelor’s degree that includes:

 Financial support for doctoral students is often provided through teaching and research assistantships, teaching fellowships and scholarships.

 Competitive scholarships and fellowships are available from the graduate school and other sources.
 For more information on financial assistance programs, visit the graduate school website or the financial aid site.